The Mutual Funds can be broadly classified as Open ended funds and Closed ended funds.

 Open Ended Funds : Funds under this category can be bought and redeemed at any point of time.
 There is no lock-in or maturity period attached to such funds.
 Following are sub categories of Open ended funds:

-Debt/Income Funds : Major part of investment in this type of fund is channelised to debentures, government securities and other debt instruments.
-The capital appreciation is low in this type of fund and it best suits investors who prefer steady returns with low risk
+Debt/Income Funds : Major part of investment in this type of fund is channelized to debentures, government securities and other debt instruments.
+The capital appreciation is low in this type of fund and it best suits investors who prefer steady returns with low risk.

-Money Market / Liquid Fund : This will suit investors who have surplus funds to be invested for a very short period of time with capital protection.
-The investment is done in short term debt instrument.
+Money Market / Liquid Fund: This will suit investors who have surplus funds to be invested for a very short period of time on securities such as US Treasury bills and commercial paper with capital protection.
+The investment is done in the short-term debt instrument.

 Balanced Fund : Investment under this type of fund is done both in Equity and Debt instrument to strike a balance between growth and regular income.
 This suits investors who would like to be aggressive without taking too much risk.

 Closed Ended Funds : Investment under this category can be done only during the initial launch.
 It has a stipulated maturity period and assurance of capital protection.Capital Protection Funds and Fixed Maturity Plans are sub categories of Closed Ended Funds.